pranavkrish04/tourpran.ninja/_posts/2021-05-09-simple-ret2shellcode-training1.md

 #### Mitigations:

-Before goinging into the exploitation its better to check what mitigations are enabled for a bianry.
+Before going into the exploitation its better to check what mitigations are enabled for a bianry.
 Mitigations are protections that were included to avoid certain attacks.
 For example.
 ```bash
 checksec --file ./ret2shellcode
 ```